acepleiades/OARE-for-OStim-NG/README.md

 https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=54568&game_id=1704

 OStim is recommended but not necessary.
+Join the OStim Discord to see new developments...

+discord.gg/RECvhVaRcU